A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Introduction

-\textbf{Organization.} In \cref{sec:preliminaries} we review some preliminaries in operator theory, and introduce the sub-Weibull formalism, in which we derive some lemmas.
-In \cref{sec:framework} we formalize the stochastic Banach-Picard framework with precise assumptions, and discuss them.
-In \cref{sec:static} and \cref{sec:dynamic} we present and discuss convergence results in the static and online scenarios, respectively.
+\textbf{Organization.} In \cref{sec:preliminaries} we review some preliminaries in operator theory, and introduce the sub-Weibull formalism.
+In \cref{sec:framework}, building on the motivating example of federated learning, we formalize and discuss the stochastic framework.
+In \cref{sec:mean-convergence,sec:high-probability} we present and discuss, respectively, mean and high probability convergence results derived in the proposed framework.
+Finally, \cref{sec:numerical} presents some illustrative numerical results.